sachithgpai/evaluating-learned-spatial-indexes-code/README.md

 For parquet-backed real workloads and OSM conversion, see `Datasets/README.md`.
 The rest of the pipeline is the same: generate `Datasets/<dataset_name>/`, compile the evaluator, run `create_tasklist.sh <dataset_name> real`, train RSMI, then evaluate.

 ## Authors and acknowledgment
-The code is created and maintained by Sachith Pai (sachith.pai@helsinki.fi).
+The code is created and maintained by Sachith Pai (sachith.pai@helsinki.fi,sachithgpai@gmail.com).
 The work was supported by Michael Mathioudakis's Academy of Finland grants.